 As she did I began to see the tapestry of her gown, draping her tiny figure, and all the threads that made it.
 And each tiny weaving stroke pulled at my heart till I found myself face to face with her, looking into the brightest, truest blue eyes I had ever seen.
 What she saw in the dark, I was just beginning to see.
 So we sat for so long, looking into each other’s eyes, each devoted to seeking something more than glitter.
 When her tiny fingers touched my hand, I knew I had found it.

 So we sit, and we whisper mysteries.
 We walk and we weave our own tale, which we cannot even touch without weeping.
-All the sparkling lights have faded, and the music replaced by a gentler, nobler song, and we travel together at the new dawn.
+All the sparkling lights have faded, and the music replaced by a gentler, nobler song, and we travel together toward each new dawn.